 Some doulas also offer post-partum support, but sometimes you need to seek them as separate service.
 So there is some limit to the continuity you achieve here.
 That said, the support of a doula (for birth preparation, birth support, fourth trimester care) is proven to be beneficial.

-If you wish to take a scientific approach to birth and parenting: I am here for you
+If you wish to take a scientific approach to birth and parenting you need to take responsibility, discover your options and make informed decisions about what feels right for you.

 *In a few places, you may be able to access a public-funded homebirth program, but you do get what your pay for.
 These programs have very tight rules and strict protocols - which is actually a very technical approach.